IamSanjid/sturdy-spoon/README.md

 # Sturdy Spoon
-A simple video sync web server, inspired by https://syncplay.pl/.
-It allows multiple users to sync and watch the same online video simultaneously.
-In simpler terms, it's a web server that lets you watch a video together with others and if the video is stored in the cloud.
+This project is a lightweight web server that enables synchronized video watching.
+Inspired by https://syncplay.pl/, it allows multiple users to watch the same online video together in real-time.
+The desired video has to be stored on the cloud and other people should be able to access that video without any extra steps.
+Simple `play`, `pause` and `seek` events are only syncronized, the time synchronization is implemented in a basic manner, so some inaccuracies may occur.